HelTecAutomation/HeltecDocs/doc/gateway/ht-m00s/source/quick_start.md

  - Question: Nodes are always "Joining".

-   Solution: Common reasons are mismatches between node and gateway Settings, such as frequency band, channel, DR, SF, etc.
+   Solution: Common reasons are mismatches between node and gateway settings, such as frequency band, channel, SF, etc. Please note that this gateway only supports 125K bandwidth.

  - Question: Nodes no longer work after changing servers or gateways.